kimdolion/tic-tac-toe-client/README.md

 # Tic-Tac-Toe README

 ### Technologies Used
-HTML, CSS, javascript, Boostrap, AJAX,
+HTML, CSS, javascript, Boostrap, AJAX

 ### Development Process
 Created a wireframe with general layout of the webpage with a focus on minimal appearance/simple function to keep myself grounded in "not focusing on making it pretty".